 Rapidly growing demand for personal transportation across emerging nations such as China and India is creating new environmental and energy based challenges.
 Adopting solutions, such as the electrification of the automobile, is just one movement that will alter the course of the world's future on going "green."

 Just as gas powered autos have depended on oil for the past 100 years, the world's future fleet of electric vehicles may very well depend on a strategic element mined in a primary capacity in only a handful of locations.
 This essential element is cobalt.

+Cobalt, atomic symbol Co is a hard, lustrous, silver-grey metal that based on its unique properties has many applications.
 Although cobalt has been used since ancient times to impart a rich blue colour to glass, glazes and ceramics, it wasn't until 1735 that the free metallic form was prepared and discovered.
-Since then, the applications have been multitudinous and the element has had significance in industrial uses, the hi-tech industry, medical roles, environmental operations and strategic purposes.
-With the recent strong support from manufacturers and consumers for hybrid electric vehicles, the use of cobalt in the rechargeable sector alone has led to a formidable demand for the element
+Since then, the applications have been varied and the element has played a significant role in industrial uses, the hi-tech industry, medical uses, environmental operations and strategic purposes.

-Puget Ventures has strategically positioned itself in the forefront of the Cobalt industry to supply the growing demand in the near future.
+Puget Ventures has strategically positioned itself in the forefront of the Cobalt industry to supply the growing demand for this essential resource in the near future.

 - BNN Conversation with Erin Chutter, President of Puget Ventures

 Suite 1510-1050 West Pender St